 History

 SDES was founded in 1949 by Dr. and Mrs. Samuel Eichold in Mobile, AL and was originally known as Camp Seale Harris.
 Since 1949, Camp Seale Harris has provided a medically supervised, fun camp experience for thousands of youth with diabetes.
 Camp Seale Harris is the primary program of SDES and began as an innovative way to teach healthy behaviors outside of the doctor’s office or hospital setting.
 Named for renowned endocrinologist, Dr. Seale Harris, Camp Seale Harris became a time-tested standard of care for children and teens with diabetes.
-Overnight, day, and family camps are now year-round programs provided at 12 camp sessions and 18 community event at program locations throughout Alabama and Northwest Florida.
+Overnight, day, and family camps are now year-round programs provided at 12 camp sessions and 18 community events at program locations throughout Alabama and Northwest Florida.
 Visit us at our Main Programs Office located at 500 Chase Park S., Suite 104, Birmingham, AL 35244.

 SDES-Camp Seale Harris is the only charitable organization in Alabama and Northwest Florida whose primary purpose is to provide direct residential, day, and local programs and services that educate, encourage, and empower children with diabetes and their families.